Democratic Team for the 5th District RTM

 Meet Tracy

-Tracy Everson is the Minority Leader on the Representative Town Meeting (RTM) and seeks her third term working for Branford’s 5th District.
-She serves on the RTM Administrative Services Committee and Branford’s Coastal Vulnerability Working Group.
+Tracy Everson is the Majority Leader of the Representative Town Meeting (RTM) and is seeking her fourth term working for Branford’s 5th District.

 Tracy lives in Branford Point on Mill Creek with her two Jack Russell Terriers.
 Her family has deep roots in town.
-She was baptized at Branford’s Trinity Church and the Everson family has summered in the Thimble Islands for four generations.
+She was baptized at Branford’s Trinity Church.
+The Everson family has summered in the Thimble Islands for four generations.
+She is a realtor with Century 21 AllPoints Realty in Branford, and is the manager of estate online auctions for Monarch Homes CT LLC.
+She also serves as the Thimble Islands Association Police and Fire Dept. Liaison and has been a member of the Branford Coastal Vulnerability ad hoc Working Group since its inception.

 John Hartwell - RTM 5